 This really boils down to your overall business, industry, site design and capabilities, and most importantly, your marketing goals.
 If you are purely an online business, and your site is fully responsive or optimized for mobile, the advertising approach may be very similar across devices.
 On the other hand, if you have brick-and-mortar locations, value phone calls, encourage app downloads, or have a very different mobile website, your strategies and goals should reflect these different objectives.
 Wpromote always takes a holistic view of campaigns and has helped many clients develop creative solutions for mobile challenges – like shortening lead forms and tracking goals such as store locator visits, mobile email captures, app downloads, and mobile wish list registrations

-Mobile ad formats can take many different forms from simple text ads to interactive rich media ads.
-Wpromote recommends beginning one’s mobile efforts in mobile search, though, where the environment is strictly limited to text ads.
-These ads often resemble text ads in the desktop environment.
-Major differences between mobile and desktop ads include the inclusion of a phone number or a call to action to dial rather than click.
+Mobile ad formats can take many different forms, from simple text ads to interactive rich media ads.
+Wpromote recommends beginning one’s efforts in mobile search, where the environment – and any given search engine results page – is strictly limited to text ads.
+These ads closely resemble text ads in the desktop landscape.
 The most important thing to remember when developing mobile ads is that, like desktop ads, it’s vital to continually test your ads so that you’re always looking for ways to make improvements.

-The creation of a mobile app for a website is a sexy idea that has risen in popularity.
+The creation of a mobile app for a website is a sexy idea that has grown in popularity the past few years.
 However, unless you have a wealth of developer resources or money, building a mobile app may be completely unnecessary.
 A more effective use of your time and money would likely be investing in optimizing your website experience within a mobile browser.
-Wpromote wouldn’t deter its clients from building a mobile app but we would recommend making sure that the in-browser experience is optimized before proceeding with app development as a general best practice.
+Wpromote wouldn’t deter its clients from building a mobile app, but we would recommend making sure that the in-browser experience is optimized before proceeding with app development as a general best practice.